 71. Insert the LEDs into the 5mm holes at the back of the robot and when they are flush with the outside bend the leads downwards against the MDF and tape them to the inside of the back of the chassis.

 Rear Elevation

 Plan View Section of Rear

-Tug of War Eye
+Tug-of-War Towing Eye

-72. Screw the towing eye into the rear of the robot.
+72. Screw the Tug-of-War towing eye into the rear of the robot 45mm from the bottom.